AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-dshbrd-wide-filter-date-ranges.md

 ---
-title: Using Dashboard Wide Filtering
+title: Dashboard Wide Filtering
-zendesk_id: 360016503192
+description: Learn how to make bulk edits of all the reports on a specific dashboard.
 ---
+# Dashboard Wide Filtering

 With dashboard wide filtering, you can make bulk edits of all the reports on a specific dashboard.
 You can quickly view the same analysis over different time periods or for different stores.
 You can easily compare the performance of a previous year, month, or week per store.
 Further, you can update an entire dashboard to accommodate a newly launched campaign.